Last updated 24th July, 2024

 Thankfully, if you have decent DIY skills, you can install a partition wall yourself.

-Below we’ll consider the average cost (usually between £800 and £900) to fit a stud wall and all the other costs associated with stud wall installation.
+Below we’ll consider the average cost (usually between £800 and £900) to fit a stud wall and all the other costs associated with stud wall construction.

 Let’s get down to the nitty-gritty.
 How much does a stud wall cost?